memelopez/tic-tac-toe-ruby/README.md

 ## Tic tac toe rules

-- In a grid of 3 x 3 , with nine available positions, the players take turns to mark each cell until one player can connect 3 of his marks in a row.
+- In a grid of 3 x 3 , with nine available positions, the players take turns to mark a cell at a time until one player can connect 3 of his marks in a row.
 - The three connected marks can be horizontal, vertical or diagonal.
 - Once a cell has been marked it cannot be marked again.